The Blinding of Truth by Falsehood: Papyrus Chester Beatty II

 The papyrus on which the tale was found is known as Papyrus Chester Beatty II.
 It dates to the New Kingdom's 19th Dynasty, and there does not seem to be disagreement about this date as many scholarly sources agree on this date.
 Papyrus is also created from the plant of the same name and can be carbon dated because it is organic matter (Strudwick 484).
 It is written in hieratic script, the simplified/cursive form of hieroglyphics (Strudwick 482).
 Papyrus Chester Beatty II was found in fragments at Thebes in Upper Egypt, and like most discoveries found at Thebes, it is mostly religious with political overtones.
 It was donated to the British Museum in 1930 and has been there ever since, but it is not on display ("Collection Object Details: Papyrus Chester Beatty 2").

 Literary background

 The story fits into the genres of melodrama (a narrative in which evil momentarily gains the upper hand) and partial allegory (Vinson 33; Griffiths 90).
-Its themes are the triumph of maat (order, peace, truth, justice) over isfet (chaos) and how "truth must be vindicated by the wiles of falsehood" (Vinson 48; Griffiths 91).
+Its themes are the triumph of maat (order, peace, truth, justice) over isfet (chaos) and how "truth must be vindicated against the wiles of falsehood" (Vinson 48; Griffiths 91).